 Business transfers: Don't underestimate the importance of human capital!

-Before you decide to take over a business, you need to consider that the transfer process is likely to have a direct impact on the people who work there.
+Are you getting ready to take over a business?
+Keep in mind that the transfer process is likely to have a direct impact on the people who already work there.
 In fact, assessing the company's human capital is an important aspect of any acquisition.

-For key employees like senior executives, a business transfer entails having to adapt to new management or being assigned new tasks and responsibilities, which can directly affect all other operations.
+For key employees of the orgazination, like senior executives, business ownership transfers often require adapting to new management or being assigned new tasks and responsibilities, which can directly affect all other operations.
 If these people are on board with your vision, the business is much more likely to succeed.
-We spoke to Richard Quinn, Director, Business Transfer Support Team at Desjardins Group, about what buyers should consider when evaluating a company's human capital.
+Richard Quinn, senior manager of business transfers at Desjardins, spoke to us about some of the key points to consider in the context of a business acquisition.

 Take individual skills and relationships into account

-First of all, you need to make sure the business has all the basics covered.
+First of all, you need to make sure the business has all the essentials covered.
 Sales, marketing, purchasing, production, logistics, finances, human resources, research and development are must-haves for any business.
-It's always a good idea to make sure that the employees who are in these roles are qualified.
+You need to make sure the people in charge of these departments have the expertise required to keep the business moving.
 To assess this, you can look at their academic background and technical knowledge, but you should also consider how long they've been working for the company.
 The relationships they've built with clients and suppliers are important too.
 Great managers can also have an impact on performance and the value of the business.
-Their training, ambitions and level of commitment are all aspects that need to be considered.
+Their training, commitments and ambitions should all be considered.

 If you can access the team's files and base your assessments on documented data, you'll be able to make better decisions.
 Preparing a list of questions for the seller and key employees will also help (see examples below).